-Repair or replace damaged metal traffic or pedestrian rail.
-Replace metal traffic or pedestrian rail if beyond repair railing on bridges, culverts, parapet walls, retaining walls, or other structures as determined by shown on the Engineerplans and as directed.
+Repair or replace damaged metal traffic or pedestrian railing on bridges, culverts, parapet walls, retaining walls, or other structures as shown on the plans and as directed.

-Furnish materials metal rail elements in accordance with Item 450, "Railing," and details shown on the plans.
+Furnish metal rail elements in accordance with Item 450, "Railing," and details shown on the plans.

 Remove damaged steel or aluminum rail and repair to match the original or details shown on the plans.
 Replace steel or aluminum rail to match the original or details shown on the plans if the damaged rail is beyond repair as determined by the Engineer.
 Begin physical repair for Contracts with callout work within 72 hr. of notification, unless otherwise shown on the plans.
-Repair damaged components, and anchors, etc., as necessary to ensure the final installation functions as originally constructed.
+Repair damaged components and anchors as necessary to ensure the final installation functions as originally constructed.
 Drill anchor holes and install new bolts or weld new anchor bolts to existing bolts as directed.
 Weld in accordance with Item 441, "Steel Structures," or Item 448, "Structural Field Welding."
-Repair damaged galvanized coating in accordance with Section 445.3.54., "Repairs."
-Paint repaired areas of painted rail to match existing color, in accordance with Item 446, "Field Cleaning and Painting Steel."
+Repair damaged galvanized coating in accordance with Section 445.3.4., "Repairs."
+Paint repaired areas of painted rail to match existing color in accordance with Item 446, "Field Cleaning and Painting Steel."
 Repair railing removed for repair during the same workday unless otherwise approved.
-Deliver salvageable materials to a designated stockpile site and dispose of debris and damaged components in accordance conformance with federal, state, and local regulations.
+Deliver salvageable materials to a designated stockpile site and dispose of debris and damaged components in conformance with federal, state, and local regulations.